Master the design of GPU serving infrastructure for LLMs with autoscaling, continuous batching, and cost optimization.

 The speedup comes from amortizing target-model work across several draft tokens.
 The draft model's predictions are treated as hypotheses; the target model evaluates them in one verification pass and keeps the valid prefix.
 When the draft model is reasonably accurate for the traffic pattern, this reduces the number of expensive target forward passes.
 It still pays draft-model compute and rejection overhead, so you measure it against your own workload instead of assuming it always helps.

-For example, you might pair a small draft model with a 70B target model to accelerate decode-heavy traffic.
+For example, you might pair a small draft model with a Qwen3.6-27B target to accelerate decode-heavy traffic.
 The draft model generates candidate tokens quickly; the target model then verifies all candidates in a single forward pass, accepting all correct predictions up to the first mismatch.

-GPU availability varies by region and time.
-During peak demand (like major AI product launches), entire regions can run out of H100 capacity.
-A resilient serving architecture should be able to "overflow" traffic to a secondary region when the primary is at capacity or experiencing issues.
+GPU quota and available capacity vary by region and time.
+A resilient serving architecture should be able to route traffic to a secondary region when the primary is at capacity or experiencing issues.

 This requires: